cytoscape/cytoscape-manual/docs/CyBrowser.md

 ![](_static/images/CyBrowser/RightClick.png)

 <a id="cybrowser_results"></a>
-## CyBrowser in Results Panel
+## Cytoscape Web Browser in Results Panel

 ![](_static/images/CyBrowser/CyBrowserResults.png)

 In addition to being able to open web pages as a separate window, a web page may also be opened in the results panel.
 This provides many of the same functions as the browser window except that the interface to go forward and backwards is gone, and you can't open links in different tabs.

 <a id="cybrowser_why"></a>
-## Why CyBrowser?
+## Why Cytoscape Web Browser?

-CyBrowser is not a Chrome or Firefox replacement, but it provides a very quick way to view Cytoscape-specific web pages and provides a level of integration with Cytoscape that is more difficult to provide in all of the various browsers provided by all of the platforms Cytoscape runs on.
-In particular, CyBrowser supports special links that are actually just Cytoscape commands.
-For javascript implementers, CyBrowser also provides "hooks" to listen to node and edge selection in Cytoscape.
+**Cytoscape Web Browser** is not a Chrome or Firefox replacement, but it provides a very quick way to view Cytoscape-specific web pages and provides a level of integration with Cytoscape that is more difficult to provide in all of the various browsers provided by all of the platforms Cytoscape runs on.
+In particular, **Cytoscape Web Browser** supports special links that are actually just Cytoscape commands.
+For javascript implementers, **Cytoscape Web Browser** also provides "hooks" to listen to node and edge selection in Cytoscape.